bitrise-io/devcenter/_articles/reviews/webhook-troubleshooting-draft.md

 published: false

 ---
+## bitrise.io/hooks vs hooks.bitrise.io

+Please note that a new trigger feature (like [skip ci](https://bitrise-io.github.io/devcenter/tips-and-tricks/skip-a-build/) or tag based triggering) is only available if you use the new `hooks.bitrise.io` webhook URL!
+We used to have an open source `bitrise.io/hooks` endpoint for webhooks, but every new project registered should now get the new `hooks.bitrise.io` webhook URL automatically.

 If you registered your app on [bitrise.io](https://www.bitrise.io) a while ago (especially before September 2016) you should check the webhook URL registered on the git hosting service you use (for example, GitHub, Bitbucket).

-{% include message_box.html type="important" title="bitrise.io/hooks vs hooks.bitrise.io" content=" Please note that a new trigger feature (like [skip ci](https://bitrise-io.github.io/devcenter/tips-and-tricks/skip-a-build/) or tag based triggering) is only available if you use the new `hooks.bitrise.io` webhook URL!
-We used to have an open source `bitrise.io/hooks` endpoint for webhooks, but every new project registered should now get the new `hooks.bitrise.io` webhook URL automatically.
-If your webhook would still be a `bitrise.io/hooks` URL, please replace it with the new `hooks.bitrise.io/` URL - you can find this on the `Code` tab of your app! "%}
+If your webhook would still be a `bitrise.io/hooks` URL, please replace it with the new `hooks.bitrise.io/` URL - you can find this on the `Code` tab of your app!

 ## Debugging